Best Baby Bottle Brush

 We bought, tested, and compared a variety of bottle brushes to find out which ones are the best.
 While using each brush, we paid special attention to a few features and compared them to one another.

 Hands down, the number one most important factor in a baby bottle brush is how well it cleans bottles.
 While all of the brushes we tested will do a satisfactory job, there were a few that quickened the process and made the dreaded task of bottle washing more bearable.
 We tend to favor brushes with medium-stiff bristles and a larger size that can clean a larger surface area.
 We also appreciate brushes with a nipple brush included or built-in.
-The OXO Tot Brush fit the bill and had almost all of these features, earning it our Editors' Choice award.
+The OXO Tot Brush fit the bill and had almost all of these features.
+The Philips Avent Baby Bottle Brush is an excellent scrubber that we like to use for items more than just bottles.

 With any bristle brush, you will have some amount of spray when you pull the brush out of a narrow-necked bottle.
 However, there were a few brushes, most notably the Munchkin Bristle Brush, that had bristles so stiff that the overspray was ridiculous.
 We found that at the end of each use, we would be splattered from the waist up with dirty water and soap bubbles, along with the walls, the countertop, and anything else in the near vicinity.
 This issue does not lessen over time, and we were forever scrunching up our noses and turning our heads away to avoid the spray.